-The minimum hourly wage in the USA is fixed by the US labor law depending on state and local laws.
+The U.S.U.S. labor law fixes the minimum hourly wage in the USA depending on state and local laws.
 The federal minimum wage has been 7.25 USD per hour since 2009, and many states in the USA have set the minimum wages much above this value.
 States like California, Arizona, and New York, have fixed the minimum hourly wages as more than USD 12.

-The starting salary of a welder passed out fresh from a welding school can be anywhere near or above the minimum wage, which is called entry-level salary.
-This entry-level hourly salary for a welder can be 12 USD in many states, but it can be less than this in some states.
+The starting salary of a welder passed out fresh from a welding school can be anywhere near or above the minimum wage, called entry-level salary.
+This entry-level hourly salary for an average welder can be 12 USD in many states, but it can be less than this in some states.

-Many Companies may pay more than the fixed minimum hourly wages when the employee agrees to put in extra hours during the weekend and/or work late-night shifts.
+Many employers may pay more than the fixed minimum hourly wages when the worker agrees to put in extra hours during the weekend or work late-night shifts.
 This can boost the annual welder’s salary.

-- The welders who hone their skills continuously and get certified for critical welding can increase their value as welders, and as successful welders can earn as much as 30 USD per hour.
+Highly skilled welders who hone their skills continuously and get certified for critical welding can increase their value as welders, and as successful welders, they can earn as much as 30 USD per hour.

 - The American Welding Society (AWS) has developed many certification examinations for welders, and the welder can take these exams to become an AWS-Certified welder.

-- An AWS-Certified welder can command higher hourly wages, and he/she can pass as many AWS exams and collect more certifications, including certification in resistance welding.
+- An AWS-Certified welder can command higher hourly wages, and they need to pass as many AWS exams and collect more certifications, including certification in resistance welding.
 All this makes you stand out among your peers.

 - AWS exams can make you a certified welder supervisor or a certified welding inspector, and these certificates can boost your earnings.

-- Welders working on natural gas distribution pipelines earn much more than their counterparts working as welders, cutters, and brazing welders in a fabrication shop.
+Welders working on natural gas distribution pipelines earn much more than their counterparts working as welders, cutters, fabricators, and brazing welders in a fabrication shop.

-- Many companies look for punctual welders who have no bad habits, are intellectual and willing to learn, are team people, and are natural leaders.
-If you have such qualities, you can climb the ladder to become a welding supervisor or a foreman.
+Many companies look for punctual welders who have good habits, are intellectual and willing to learn, are team people, and are natural leaders.
+You can climb the ladder to become a welding supervisor or a foreperson if you have such qualities.

-- A welder’s hourly wages depend on the location of the place.
-Places in the USA like Alaska and North Dakota pay more hourly wages to the welders due to the high job availability in construction, maintenance, and repair of pipelines and rigs.
+A welder’s hourly wages depend on the location of the place.
+Places in the USA, like Alaska and North Dakota, pay more hourly wages to the welders due to the high job availability in constructing, maintaining, and repairing pipelines and rigs.
 However, the working conditions can be harsh (extreme weather conditions).

-- Many times, good earning opportunities are available away from your place of living, it can be a different part of the country, or it can be in another country.
-Your spirit of being ready to move can land you in a comparatively high-paid job.
+Many times, good earning opportunities are available away from your place of living, it can be in a different part of the country, or it can be in another country.
+Your spirit of being ready to move can land you a comparatively high-paid job.
 Many companies offer special bonuses for relocation.
-But, compare the cost of living and other expenses at the new place before you decide to relocate.
+But, compare the cost of living and other expenses at the new place before you relocate.

-- Many welders work overtime, work night shifts, and weekends, and all of these have a positive effect on their earnings.
+Many welders work overtime, night shifts, and weekends, and all of these positively affect their earnings.